How To Winterize Your Home

 Leave your kitchen and bathroom cabinet doors open: Leaving your under-sink cabinets open allows warm air to circulate the pipes under your sink and helps prevent freezing.

-Update your insulation: You can use foam pipe insulation from your local hardware store for a quick fix, but for a permanent and reliable solution, you should add insulation to your basement, crawl spaces, and attic.
-Adding insulation will also save you money on your energy bills, so adding insulation is a great option no matter what season it is.
+Update your insulation: For a Usepipe insulation from your local hardware store.
+You should add insulation to your basement, crawl spaces, and attic for a quick fix.
+A permanent and reliable solution will also save you money on your energy bills, so it is a great option no matter what season it is.